yjjang/mongkie/docs/tutorial.rst

 Tutorial
 ********

-This section provides a step-by-step tutorial for the :doc:`./case_study`.
+This section provides a step-by-step tutorial for the :doc:`./case_study` and more.

 .. note::